jaruizes/jaruizes.github.io/_posts/2021-01-30-Kubernetes-I.md

 <br/>
 # Kubernetes Architecture

-Kubernetes architecture could be summarized in a cluster of nodes where workloads are executed.
-This is called "the cluster"
+Kubernetes architecture could be summarized in a __cluster of nodes where workloads are executed__.
+That cluster is composed by nodes (machines) and some of then adquire the role of workers while the rest adquires the role to coordinate workers and, for instance, decide when and where (worker node) a workload has to be executed.

+So, Kubernetes architecture could divide in:

+- Worker nodes
+- Control plane

 <br/>
-## The cluster
+## Worker nodes

-Kubernetes is a cluster of nodes, that means a set of machines where workloads are executed.
-So, why Kubernetes is so popular?
-Workloads are executed as containers and it implies executing any kind of workload.
+Workloads are executed as containers and it implies executing any kind of workload and to do that, it's necessary to have a set of machines.

 Kubernetes is not associated to a specific infrastructure technology.
 It just needs a set of machines to create its cluster and manage containers on them.
-It's possible to install Kubernetes on premise or in cloud because it just needs a set of machines.
+It's possible to install Kubernetes on premise or in cloud.

 These nodes are commonly known as __workers__ or __workers nodes__.

+Kubernetes can work with only a node but in the real world, multiple nodes are necessary.
+The number of nodes depends on, for instance, the number of environments (dev, pre, pro...) or the compute needs that applications, running in the cluster, require.

 <br/>

-### The Control Plane
+## Control Plane

-Maybe, you're wondering how Kubernetes knows in which Pod has to run a container or how nodes are managed.
+For sure, you're wondering how Kubernetes knows in which Pod has to run a container or how nodes are managed.
 Those kind of tasks are managed by "the control plane".
 The Control Plane has the following components:

 - An API to expose Kubernetes features outside the cluster.
 This is called __kube-apiserver__
 - A component to store Kubernetes data.
 This piece is __etcd__ and stores Kubernetes data in a key-value way